 About 95 percent of Marylhurst students are NOT first-time, full-time college students.

 They enroll year-round and usually transfer in credits from other institutions.
 And most Marylhurst students study part-time, not full-time.

 This means our reported "graduation rate" is based on the experiences of a few students.

-Our students DO graduate; we've awarded more than 200 bachelor's degrees in each of the past three years.
+Our students DO graduate; we've awarded more than 200 bachelor's degrees in each of the past five years.
 Rigid formulas just don't present an accurate picture of universities like ours that serve primarily non-traditional students.